golang/proposal/design/12302-release-proposal.md

 three largest Go projects, Docker, Kubernetes, and CoreOS, who have already adopted this form.

-Permitting the `v` prefix to be optional would mean some projects adopt it, and others do not, which is a poor position for a standard.
+Permitting the `v` prefix to be optional would mean some authors adopt it, and others do not, which is a poor position for a standard.
 In the spirit of gofmt, mandating the `v` prefix across the board means there is exactly one tag form for implementations to parse, and outweighs the